wireless-broadband-alliance/wba-openroaming-portal/README.md

 > **Important**: Failure to follow the required upgrade steps may result in incomplete migrations, unexpected behaviors,
 > or portal downtime.

-Follow this link for more information about upgrade this
+Follow this link for more information about upgrading this
 project: [Upgrade Guide](docs/UPGRADE.md).

 # ⚙️ Installation Guide